kitetsu89/bubbles/README.md

 A testtool that allows you to test HTTP servers by:
 - requesting HTTP-statuscodes
-- setting up a TCP handshake
+- setting up a TCP socket
+- DNS resolving